 Slice the lotus root into thick slices

-Slice or trim the dried squid into small square pieces
+Slice or trim the dried squid into smaller pieces

-Bring the stock with all ingredients to the boil in a deep pot
+Bring the stock to a boil in a soup pot

 450g lotus root